athertahir/deep-learning-time-series-forecasting/chapter_25/Lab22.md

     columns represents the number of time steps in the subsequence, in this case 32.
 For this chosen framing of the problem, the input for theConvLSTM2Dwould therefore be:

-ˆ Samples:n, for the number of windows in the dataset.
+- Samples:n, for the number of windows in the dataset.

-ˆ Time: 4, for the four subsequences that we split a window of 128 time steps into.
+- Time: 4, for the four subsequences that we split a window of 128 time steps into.

-ˆ Rows: 1, for the one-dimensional shape of each subsequence.
+- Rows: 1, for the one-dimensional shape of each subsequence.

-ˆ Columns: 32, for the 32 time steps in an input subsequence.
+- Columns: 32, for the 32 time steps in an input subsequence.

-ˆ Channels: 9, for the nine input variables.
+- Channels: 9, for the nine input variables.

 25.5.
 ConvLSTM Model 536